RexOps/rex-jobcontrol-plugin-kvm/README.md

 # KVM Plugin for Rex JobControl

-This is a docker plugin for Rex JobControl to provision KVM vms.
+This is a KVM plugin for Rex JobControl to provision KVM vms.

 ## INSTALLATION